SegersIan/knowledge-base/wisdom.md

 > Just do it, don't ask for permission, people will resist or take things from you away if you're doing a bad job.

 > Define the role you want, don't fill in that they say.

+> A talent for following the ways of yesterday, is not sufficient to improve the world of today King Wuling 307 BC